Step One: RSVP for New Student Orientation.

 - Although NSO is required, we ask each student to RSVP so we know that you have received the NSO information.

-- If you are a new student from overseas, registration is also required for International Student Orientation events, which start a few days before NSO.
-Please register online for International Student Orientation using our Online Request Form.
+- If you are a new student from overseas, registration is also required for International Student Orientation events, which start one day before NSO.
+For more information about how to register for International Student Orientation, please call or email: (314) 246-7658 or email@example.com.
+You can also visit the MCISA website.

 Step Two: Purchase your family’s meals